 To be built at an investment of C$45m ($31.6m), the museum will be an ode to the importance of the canoes in Canadian history and house the world’s biggest collection of canoes and kayaks.
 It will also offer water-related programmes and activities at its new site.

 A planning submission will be submitted to the City of Peterborough and Parks Canada by the design team seeking permission to start building.

-Ground-breaking for the new attraction is expected to take place in 2017 with opening scheduled for 30 months later.
-Start of construction of the project is planned to coincide with Canada's 150th anniversary celebration that will be held in the same year.
+Ground-breaking for the new attraction is expected to take place in 2017 with the opening scheduled for 30 months later.
+The start of the construction of the project is planned to coincide with Canada’s 150th-anniversary celebration that will be held in the same year.

 Canadian Canoe Museum site details

 The new museum is planned to be located at the Peterborough Lift Lock National Historic Site on the Trent-Severn Waterway, which will mark a relocation from the museum’s current address at 910 Monaghan Ave.

 A memorandum of agreement was signed by Canadian Canoe Museum with Parks Canada to secure the historic Peterborough Lift Lock site.
 The new location will integrate two important regional destinations that serve as significant tourism and recreation sites.